LuisScoccola/persistable/README.md

 # Persistable: persistent and stable clustering

 Persistable is a density-based clustering algorithm intended for exploratory data analysis.
-What distinguish Persistable from other clustering algorithms are its visualization capabilities.
+What distinguishes Persistable from other clustering algorithms is its visualization capabilities.
-Persistable's interactive lets you visualize muti-scale and multi-density cluster structure present in the data.
+Persistable's interactive mode lets you visualize muti-scale and multi-density cluster structure present in the data.
-This structure is used to inform the choice of parameters needed to obtain the final clustering.
+This structure is used to guide the choice of parameters that lead to the final clustering.

 ## Usage